ThinkbotsAreFree/logo.eno/README.md

 - #camel myCamel
 ```

-when accessed from `myPets`, `myCat` is a `#hero`. when accessed directly, `myCat` isn't typetagged. it shows an important property of typetags: they depend on the way you access things.
+when accessed from `myPets`, `myCat` is a `#hero`. when accessed directly, `myCat` isn't necessarily typetagged. it shows an important property of typetags: they depend on the way you access things.

 ### typetags and functions